SiobhanBaines/My-Favourite-Recipes/Test_Evidence.md

 Each of the navigation links takes the webiste user to the relavent pages.

 ####    Footer
 The footer allows for the addition of information and links to sites that are not directly part of this site.
 The website user can find information about the creator of this site.
-In the real world these links would be for other company information.
-The website user has access to be able to contact the owner of the site.
-The link for the weights and measure takes the website user to the BBC Good Food unit conversion page.
-For a corporate site it would be preferable to completely recreat this information and not link to outside the site.
+In the real world these links would be for other company information including corporate social media.
+The website user has access to be able to contact the owner of the site via the **contact us** link.

 #####   Footer on Large Devices
  ![image](static/documentation_files/images/unit_testing_images/footer_larger.png)